GENI-NSF/geni-tools/README-omni.txt

  - List of URLs given in omni_config aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse

- - --end-time: Request that new slivers expire at the given time.
-   The aggregates may provision the resources, but not be able to grant the requested expiration time.
-   Note that per the AM API expiration times will be timezone aware.
-   Unqualified times are assumed to be in UTC.
-   Note that the expiration time cannot be past your slice expiration time (see renewslice).

- - --sliver-urn / -u option: each specifies a sliver URN to provision.
+ - `--sliver-urn` / `-u` option: each specifies a sliver URN to provision.
 If specified, only the listed slivers will be provisioned.
 Otherwise, all slivers in the slice will be provisioned.
- - --best-effort: If supplied, slivers that can be provisioned, will be; some slivers may not be provisioned, in which case check the geni_error return for that sliver.
+ - `--best-effort`: If supplied, slivers that can be provisioned, will be; some slivers may not be provisioned, in which case check the geni_error return for that sliver.
    If not supplied, then if any slivers cannot be provisioned, the whole call fails and sliver allocation states do not change.